 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
 This should include all of the medicines that you are using for your asthma.

 Do not suddenly stop taking your corticosteroids once you have started NUCALA.

 Corticosteroids must be stopped gradually, under the supervision of your doctor.

 How to use NUCALA

-NUCALA is given to you by a healthcare professional, doctor, nurse or pharmacist as an injection just under the skin (subcutaneously).
+NUCALA is given by injection under your skin (subcutaneous injection).